 Even if you don’t find any evidence of damage to your roof, replacing it with the best, cutting-edge roofing can be a great way to ensure your comfort, not just this winter but for years to come.
 New roofs are longer-lasting, more efficient, and greener than ever before.

 There are many different types of roofing out there, and there’s sure to be one that will suit your needs and budget.
 Choosing whether a focused roofing product can make all the difference during the stormy, snowy winter months.

 Beware Of Ice

 When icicles build up on guttering and roofs, it can put them in danger of taking too much weight.
 Making sure in the fall that you remove any leaves, soil, and debris from your roof and guttering is essential to making sure that when the big freeze comes, you don’t get any blockages.
 It also ensures that the presence of fall debris doesn’t compound the weight of any ice and icicles that form on your roof.

 Debris and ice can cause ice dams, where ice forms at the edge of your roof.
 This issue can stop the melted snow from leaving your roof.
 This water builds up behind the ice dam, meaning that it can leak into your home and cause water damage.
-The weight from the water held by the water dam can also cause damage the home’s structural integrity.
+The weight from the water held by the water dam can also cause damage to the home’s structural integrity.

 Keeping up your roof can save you money, help you do your part to combat global warming, and provide you with peace of mind.

 A good, reliable, weatherproof roof will be a significant asset to your home at any time in the year.
-If you decide the time is right to replace your roof, Big Bear Roofing has quality, top-of-the-range roofing products and professional roofing contractors for installation, which come with a lifetime guarantee.
+If you decide the time is right to replace your roof, Big Bear Roofing has quality, top-of-the-range roofing products, and professional roofing contractors in Summerville, SC for installation, which comes with a lifetime guarantee.